o2r-project/api/docs/compendium/zenodo.md

   - `workspace` - _[NOT IMPLEMENTED]_ - formless workspace
 - `filename` - Filename of your compendium.
 For now, only zip-files are supported. (required)

-## Error responses for creating compendium from public share
+## Error responses for creating compendium from a Zenodo record

 ```json
 401 Unauthorized